product review

 How to read the active ingredient

-• CeraVe Acne Control Cleanser — $14.24, 2% salicylic acid; a solid, moderate-strength starting point for blackhead-prone skin.
+1. CeraVe Acne Control Cleanser — Best for: a moderate-strength starting point

-• Neutrogena Oil-Free Acne Face Wash — $8.87; the most affordable entry point, though also the least targeted of the four for texture specifically.
+3. Neutrogena Oil-Free Acne Face Wash — Best for: the most affordable entry point

 For a different approach